SkyeYXL/ecs/intl.en-US/Instance/Change configurations/Modify bandwidth configurations/Change the billing method for network usage.md

 -   Pay-by-bandwidth: You are charged based on the specified bandwidth.
 Your actual outbound bandwidth does not exceed the specified bandwidth.
 -   Pay-by-traffic: a pay-as-you-go billing method in which you are charged based on the traffic that you actually used.
 You can configure a bandwidth limit for outbound traffic to avoid excess costs caused by bursts in outbound traffic.

+    **Note:** When the pay-by-traffic billing method is used, the peak inbound and outbound bandwidths indicate the upper limits for bandwidths and are only for reference.
+In the event of resource contention, the peak bandwidths cannot be guaranteed.
+If you want guaranteed bandwidths for your instance, use the pay-by-bandwidth billing method.

 This topic describes how to change the billing method for network usage of an instance that uses a public IP address.
-For more information about how to change the billing method for network usage of an instance that uses an elastic IP address \(EIP\), see [Modify the bandwidth of an EIP](/intl.en-US/Instance/Change configurations/Modify bandwidth configurations/Modify the bandwidth of an Elastic IP address.md).
+For more information about how to change the billing method for network usage of an instance that uses an elastic IP address \(EIP\), see [Modify the bandwidth of an EIP](/intl.en-US/Instance/Change configurations/Modify bandwidth configurations/Modify the bandwidth of an EIP.md).

 ## Change from pay-by-bandwidth to pay-by-traffic